- Academic Majors

 If a student who has been dismissed applies at a later date for readmission and the application is granted, the student will enroll on a probation status but will not be eligible for financial aid until the dismissal conditions have been remedied or unless a petition to be placed on financial aid probation is granted.
 Such a petition may be granted or denied, and the student must demonstrate extenuating circumstances (as cited above) and propose actions to remediate the probation status.
 The normal expectation is that the dismissal conditions would be remedied at another acceptable college by repeating courses in which low grades were received at Wheaton.

 In addition to meeting the College's satisfactory academic progress scale for GPA and hours passed in a semester, full-time enrolled students must meet the following credit hour progress scale to continue to receive financial aid:

 Involuntary Leave Policy

-It is the policy of Wheaton College to foster a campus environment that is conducive to learning, promotes the College's educational purposes, maintains reasonable order, and protects the rights and safety of all members of the College community.
+It is the policy of Wheaton College to foster a campus environment that is conducive to learning, promote the College's educational purposes, maintain reasonable order, and protect the rights and physical safety of all members of the College community.
 In extraordinary circumstances, the College may place a student on an involuntary leave of absence or take other appropriate action for reasons of personal or community safety.
-Such circumstances may include but are not limited to, engaging in physical or sexual violence, activity involving illegal drug or other controlled substances, disruptive conduct, conduct that threatens the safety of others, or conduct that demonstrates an inability to care of oneself.
+Such circumstances may include but are not limited to, engaging in physical or sexual violence, activity involving illegal drug or other controlled substances, disruptive conduct, conduct that threatens the physical safety of others, or conduct that demonstrates an inability to care of oneself.